ClimbsRocks/machineJS/README.md

 You can use machineJS either from the command line, or as a node module by requiring it into files being run by node.js.

 ### From the command line
-`node ppLib.js path/to/trainData.csv --kagglePredict path/to/testData.csv`
+`node ppLib.js path/to/trainData.csv --predict path/to/testData.csv`

 ### As a node_module
 var machineJS = require('machinejs');
 machineJS({
   dataFile: 'path/to/trainData.csv',
-  kagglePredict: 'path/to/testData.csv'
+  predict: 'path/to/testData.csv'
 });

 ## Format of Data Files:
 We use the `data-formatter` module to automatically format your data, and even perform some basic feature engineering on it.
-Please refer to their [docs](https://github.com/ClimbsRocks/data-formatter) for information on the tiny bit of preparation you need to do for your dataset to be ready for `machineJS`.
+Please refer to `data-formatter`'s [docs](https://github.com/ClimbsRocks/data-formatter) for information on the tiny bit of preparation you need to do for your dataset to be ready for `machineJS`.

 #### Note: This library is designed to run across all but one cores on the host machine.
 What this means for you: